DILab-Ivy/IVY-Testing-UI/README.md

 - **main.py:** The main application file that sets up the Gradio interface and handles user interactions.
 - **requirements.txt:** A list of Python dependencies required for the project.
-- ** test_scripts** A directory containing testing scripts for local development and sanity checks upon deployment.
+- **/test_scripts** A directory containing testing scripts for local development and sanity checks upon deployment.

 ## Notes